shopware5/devdocs/source/sysadmins-guide/memcached-as-session-handler/index.md

 ---

 By default Shopware stores sessions in the database.
-Alternativly [Memcached](http://memcached.org/) can be used as a session storage.
+Alternatively [Memcached](http://memcached.org/) can be used as a session storage.

 ## Install the memcache Server